tonible14012002/UWC_backend_new/README.md

 map/route/id
 ```
 GET: Return the layout of route with **id**.
 PUT: User provides to request body a list of MCPs specified above with the same payload format.
 Server update layout of the route with **id** and returns MCPs with new orders.
-DELETE: Delete route with **id**
+DELETE: Delete route with **id**.
 ```
 map/route/id/optimize
 ```